MagicManFoli/MQTT_Switcher/README.md

 1. `sudo reboot now`

 Make sure to have `raspberry-remote` installed in your home directory.
+Modify the python path in *.service for your system, this (kind of hacky) version depends on >3.6.

 Start this with your system by using a few of these commands:
 1. Stop running service: `sudo systemctl stop MQTT_Switcher`